tomaskovarik271/PIPECD/project-management-documentation/BACKLOG.md

 *   **Better User Experience:** Users receive more targeted feedback, and the application feels more stable as unrelated parts of the UI are not affected by localized errors.

 **Affected Components (Examples):**
-*   `frontend/src/stores/useStagesStore.ts`
+*   `frontend/src/stores/useWFMWorkflowStore.ts`
-*   `frontend/src/stores/usePipelinesStore.ts`
+*   `frontend/src/stores/useWFMStatusStore.ts`
 *   `frontend/src/stores/useDealsStore.ts`
 *   `frontend/src/stores/usePeopleStore.ts`
 *   `frontend/src/stores/useOrganizationsStore.ts`
-*   All pages and components that consume these stores and handle their error states (e.g., `StagesPage.tsx`, `PeoplePage.tsx`, etc.).
+*   All pages and components that consume these stores and handle their error states (e.g., `AdminWFMWorkflowsPage.tsx`, `PeoplePage.tsx`, etc.).

 **Acceptance Criteria:**
 *   Stores are updated with distinct error state properties for fetch, create, update, and delete operations (as applicable).